Fake “Limited Time” Sale Offers? Attorneys Investigate Washington Email Spam Lawsuits

 - What You Can Do

-- If you’ve received marketing emails advertising “limited time” sales that seemed to never end, fill out the form on this page and help the investigation.
-The information you provide could be helpful in getting a class action lawsuit started.
+- If you live in Washington and have received marketing emails advertising “limited time” sales that seemed to never end, attorneys want to hear about it.
+Fill out the form on this page with information about the emails and the company they came from to help the investigation.

-Attorneys working with ClassAction.org are investigating whether some companies, including Vineyard Vines, True Religion, Scholastic and Frontier Airlines, are breaking a Washington anti-spam law that protects residents against misleading email messages.
+Attorneys working with ClassAction.org are investigating whether some companies are breaking a Washington anti-spam law that protects residents against misleading email messages.

-As part of their investigation, they need to hear from consumers who’ve regularly received emails about deals that were advertised as only being available for a limited amount of time yet seemed to always get extended or never end.
+As part of their investigation, they need to hear from Washington residents who’ve regularly received emails about deals that were advertised as only being available for a limited amount of time yet seemed to always get extended or never end.
+Specifically, the attorneys are looking for information on the companies consumers believe could be sending out misleading “limited time” sales emails.

 It’s possible that some companies may be violating the Washington Commercial Electronic Mail Act, a law that prohibits the transmission of emails with misleading information in their subject lines, by sending messages falsely announcing a sale has been “extended,” is “today only” or is “ending soon.”